ServerlessOpsIO/ACM-S3-Publisher/README.md

 Application Cost Monitoring provides granular AWS spend tracking.
 This will write items from [AWS Application Cost Monitoring](https://github.com/ServerlessOpsIO/ApplicationCostMonitoring/) so AWS S3 for analysis with AWS Athena or AWS Quicksight.

-**This requires [AWS Application Cost Monitoring]() to be deployed first.** This will subscribe to the SNS topic of that service and publish messages produced by it to S3.
+**This requires [AWS Application Cost Monitoring](https://github.com/ServerlessOpsIO/ApplicationCostMonitoring/) to be deployed first.** This will subscribe to the SNS topic of that service and publish messages produced by it to S3.

 ![System Architecture](/diagram.png?raw=true "System Architecture")

 ## Deployment
+This can be deployed using Serverless Framework or AWS Serverless Application Repository (AppRepo).
+Due to limitations in AppRepo, you will need to setup the AWS Glue Crawler for Athena manually.

+You must also deploy the [AWS Application Cost Monitoring](https://github.com/ServerlessOpsIO/ApplicationCostMonitoring/) service first.
+That provides the billing report and ingestion pipeline.
+This repository will subscribe to the message topic provided by that service.

-### Application Deployment
+### Serverless Framework
 Clone of this repository by using [Serverless Framework](https://serverless.com/).

 ```